 You can find the MARKET stencil under Farmers’ Market HERE.

-And, to take advantage of the base, it’s now used as a mini shelf, to store stencil brushes inside mason jars.
+And, to take advantage of the crate base, it’s now used as a mini shelf to store small items such as stencil brushes inside mason jars.

-Then I cleaned up the tool cabinet cart, sorted the screws by size (again), and ended up with a pretty tidy little stencil \ work corner!
+Then I cleaned up the tool cabinet cart, sorted the screws by size (again), and ended up with a pretty tidy little stencil storage work corner!

-Now to finish filling the crate stencil trolley.
+Now to finish filling the craft storage trolley.
 Guess I’d better start collecting more antique wooden hangers…

 Find other ways I love to ORGANIZE WITH JUNK HERE